 Second, fasting creates space to hear the Lord's voice.
 Fasting must be accompanied with prayer.
 Otherwise we're just going hungry.
 Fasting is coupled with prayer to create space to hear God better.
 Do you ever wish you could be reminded to turn to God in prayer more often during the day?
-The beauty of fasting is that every hunger pain is an internal alarm that buzzes to remind us to pray!
+The beauty of fasting is that every hunger pain is an internal alarm reminding us to pray!